Cadecraft/remslice/README.md

 It is recommended to add the generated executable to the PATH variable or put it in your bin folder for global easy access on the command line.

+## Features

+This is meant to be a portable, personal productivity CLI tool that makes various everyday tasks more centralized and efficient without having to leave the keyboard.
+For specifics, see the configuration and command sections below.
+- Keep track of todos
+- Create aliases to shell commands
+- Generate daily scores to measure personal progress
+- Deal with the clipboard
+- Easily search specific reference files

+Some of my everyday usecases:
+- Check the date and time (I keep my taskbar hidden)
+- Add a shell alias to my config file so I can launch firefox profiles without having to enter the profile manager
+- Add todos to a file the moment I think of them using the `tda` command

-## Config
+## Configuration File

+All configuration is done in a plain text file called `.remrc`.

-Use the `remfetch` command to see the directory where your `.remrc` file should be placed (it should be your home directory).
+Use the `remfetch` command to see the directory where the `.remrc` file should be placed (it should be your home directory).

-This file is where all configuration goes.
-Follow this syntax in the `.remrc` file:
+### Config syntax

 - Use the hash (`#`) symbol to start a comment line
 ```